Smart-ID: Overview

 The Smart-ID app is available for download on Google Play and Apple's App Store.
-Android 4.1 and iOS 8 are the oldest supported operating system versions for Smart-ID.
+Android 4.4 and iOS 11 are the oldest supported operating system versions for Smart-ID.

 Smart-ID works on the premise of two-factor authentication, combining an intelligent device (something the user owns) with PINs (something the user knows).

 A new user must first authenticate themselves with an ID card or a mobile phone number and then confirm a PIN1 and PIN2 code, either manually or automatically produced.
 The first PIN is used to authenticate a person's identity when accessing e-banking or e-services, while the second PIN is used to support electronic signatures and authenticate transactions (e.g., transfers).
 The PIN1 code must be four digits long, while the PIN2 code must be five digits long.

 To log in to an e-service, the user must use Smart-ID as the authentication method and enter their unique Smart-ID user ID.
 A notification will open on the user's smart device where the software is installed and display a verification code.
 If the code matches the code presented to the user by the e-service, then the user can confirm the match by entering their PIN1 code.
 The user must verify the action with their PIN2 code when giving digital signatures.

 A Smart-ID account is valid for three years.
 The report can be updated, changed, and deleted at any given time, free of charge.

 Smart-ID is available in five languages: Estonian, Latvian, Lithuanian, Russian, and English.

 An international survey conducted in 2021 revealed that Smart-ID is the most reliable authentication solution in Baltic countries.
+In January 2023, the number of times Smart-ID was used to access State Authentication Service (TARA) in Estonia has surpassed those of Mobile-ID and ID-cards for the first time since July 2022.